Sublet and Assignment Clauses in Commercial Leases

 Prohibition Against Assignments or Sublets

-Your lease may have a short, sweet "No sublets or assignments," period.
+Your lease might have a short, sweet "No sublets or assignments," period.
 If that's all there is—no qualifiers such as "without the landlord's consent"—then you can't do it.
 Of course, if you want to assign or sublet during the life of the lease, you can always approach the landlord and ask to reopen the issue.

 Landlord's Reasonable Consent to a Sublease or Assignment

-Many leases prohibit subleases and assignments without the landlord's consent, but provide that the landlord will be reasonable when evaluating your proposed sublease or assignment.
+Many leases prohibit subleases and assignments without the landlord's consent but provide that the landlord will be reasonable when evaluating your proposed sublease or assignment.
 Courts have developed a fairly uniform way of determining whether a landlord has acted reasonably when evaluating a would-be transferee (sublessee or assignee).
-When you negotiate the assignment and sublease clause, you and the landlord can place the same standards in your clause.
-Having these standards spelled out in the lease will help you evaluate a proposed transferee before you even present the applicant to the landlord.

 1. Is the transferee financially healthy and likely to conduct a profitable business?